 Coordinating EHS issues with appropriate building supervisors.

-400.70 Employees All MSU employees and students are responsible for:
+400.70 Employees All MSU employees and students are empowered to stop work immediately if unsafe conditions exist and are responsible for:

 Exercising sound judgment at all times to avoid potential hazards that may exist or be created in the work environment.